Catherine Pettman donated 2020-03-15 08:49:48 +1100

 Donations by cheque or direct bank transfer can be made by contacting WAT on 6223 8344 or by email [email protected]

-We are currently raising funds for Audacity Fund 2020.
+In 2020 we raised funds for Audacity Fund 2020.
 Read here about the audacious films that were supported through the Audacity fund in 2016.

 Wide Angle Tasmania’s Audacity Fund 2020